It's probably time to retire (and refresh) these five clothing items.

 To help them last longer, Witek suggests hand-washing.
 "Take a day to wash them all by hand with a gentle detergent and hang dry," she says.
 The lack of heat and harsh chemicals will keep the garment intact for a longer period of time.
 If that seems to labor intensive, at least ditch the dryer and let them air-dry instead.

-To replace: When in doubt, we reach for Under Armour's Mid Sports Bra, which delivers medium support and comes in a slew of fun colors and patterns.
+To replace: When in doubt, we reach for the stretchy Champion Freedom Seamless Racerback Sport Bra, which delivers moderate support, is moisture-wicking, has a seamless design to keep chafing at bay, and comes in a slew of solid, versatile colors.

 “Once the socks have a hole from wear and tear, then it’s time to replace it,” says Cunha.
 That might sound like a no brainer, but it’s easy to forget about a hole by the toe or on the heel…until the lack of support ends up giving you a blister, callous, or other foot skin injury.
 Even if your socks aren’t battered, consider a refresh after a year.
 Socks, especially athletic socks, can lose their cushioning and shape by about that time, and considering how much sweat socks absorb when you’re active, they may not be looking or smelling all that great anyway.

-To replace: Our senior editor recently raved about Balega Hidden Comfort No-Show Running Socks, her favorite socks to run in.
+To replace: One Health editor has raved about Balega Hidden Comfort No-Show Running Socks, her favorite socks to run in.
 "The plush sole makes these the cushiest socks I've ever slipped on, but the mesh upper construction keeps them from feeling hot or heavy," she says.
+And she's not alone: Over 6,000 Amazon customers have given the socks a five-star rating.